How to become a Teaching Assistant

-Salaries will vary dependant on your level of qualifications and experience and the job role listed.
+Salaries will vary dependent on your level of qualifications and experience and the job role listed.

 - Starting salaries can start from £11,500 (dependant on hours)

-There is no national pay scale for teaching assistants so pay will definitely range with different employers.
+There is no national pay scale for teaching assistants so pay will range with different employers.
 It will also vary on the hours required.
-For example, you may be expected to run some breakfast and after school clubs and activities throughout school holidays, which will have an effect on your overall salary.
+For example, you may be expected to run some breakfast and after school clubs and activities throughout school holidays, which will change your overall salary.

 Independent and private schools don’t have to follow teaching assistant pay guidelines from the government so this will also differ.

-You can also be a teaching assistant through an agency.
+You can also work as a teaching assistant through an agency.
 Just like with cover teachers, agencies employ teaching assistants and send them out to different schools for the cover of sickness.
-You tend to get a higher rate through agency work, but it isn’t a stable role and hours aren’t guaranteed.
+You tend to get a higher rate through agency work, but hours aren’t guaranteed.

 What to expect as a Teaching Assistant